Bill Powers (1926-2013) – The Developer of PCT

 Bill trained as a physicist and engineer, becoming well versed in the field of control engineering.
 This field has ancient origins.
 The first reported control engineered device was built by the Egyptian inventor Ktesibios in 200BC - a float-valve controller for keeping the water in a water-clock's reservoir precisely at a fixed level.

 Another control engineering device, the 'centrifugal governor', was developed by James Watt in 1788 to vary, automatically, the rate at which steam entered steam engines so as to keep their speed constant even under unpredictable variations in the loads placed on them.
 This device was critical to efficient steam power and hence a critical technological development for the Industrial Revolution.
+Interestingly, in the 19th century, Alfred Wallace already saw the relevance of this machine to feedback in biology.
+See Cowan et al.'s recent paper.

 The field of control engineering really took off in the early 20th century, when devices such as aeroplane servimotors, autopilot systems and sound-tracking torpedos were frantically developed for military purposes.